n-raghu/journals/kafka-producer-n-monitoring-tools/readme.md

 #### Example screen how a KafDrop looks like

+#### Features
+ - List all topics of the cluster
+ - Option to browse through a partition data of a topic
+ - Tracks message offsets of all consumer groups subscribed to a topic
+ - Create & Delete topics
+ - Search and filter messages in a partition

 ### Produce a Message and see in Kafdrop
 ```python
 from datetime import datetime as dtm